EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hodgkin-huxley.rst

 Question
 ~~~~~~~~

-What is the lowest step current amplitude to generate repetitive firing?
+* What is the lowest step current amplitude to generate **repetitive firing**?
+* Discuss the difference between the two regimes.

 Exercise: slow and fast ramp current
 ------------------------------------